Hungry Happenings

 Be sure to freeze the dough until the bowl feels really solid before baking.
 This will help the cookie bowl keep it's shape.

 Make cookie dough.
 Cream butter, brown sugar, and granulated sugar.
 Add egg, egg yolk, and vanilla and beat until well combined.
 Combine salt and baking powder with 1 ½ cups of flour.
-Add to wet ingredients and stir just to combine.
+Add wet ingredients and stir just to combine.
 If the dough is sticky add the remaining ¼ cup flour, if not, then just skip it.
 Stir in mini chocolate chips.

 Line the outside of the bowl with non-stick tin foil, making sure the non-stick side is facing out.